Validating API Requests

 But is there a flip side - can an API help client’s validate their interactions with the API?

 A promise of REST APIs is good decoupling of clients and services.
 This is achieved in part by reducing business logic as much as possible in the client application.
-For example, a client application may use a form for collecting information used in a POST
+For example, a client application may use a form for collecting information used in a POST operation to create an API resource, or to edit an existing resource before updating it with a PUT or PATCH operations.
+The client then maps the form fields to the properties of the operation’s request body.
+Clients can use front end frameworks and libraries to perform lots of low-level validation in the front end corresponding to JSON schema constraints.
+Examples include:

 Forms which use required data fields for properties that are

-in the JSON schemausing date pickers
+requiredin the JSON schemausing date pickers

 checkboxes for selecting Boolean

-valuesdrop down lists that allows selection from a list of fixed
+trueorfalsevaluesdrop down lists that allows selection from a list of fixed

-valuesconstrained numeric text entry
+enumvaluesconstrained numeric text entry

 form fields that enforce a regular expression from a